What we do

 Outpatients services are provided from Antrim Area, Causeway, Whiteabbey, Mid-Ulster and Moyle Hospitals and Braid Valley Care Complex, as well as from a range of community settings such as Ballymena Health and Care Centre.

 Holywell Hospital, a 115-bed psychiatric hospital in Antrim, provides a range of inpatient mental health and addiction services.
-The Trust also provides 20 acute mental health inpatient beds in the Ross Thompson Unit in Causeway Hospital.
+The Trust also provides 20 acute mental health inpatient beds in the Ross Thomson Unit in Causeway Hospital.

 Our A-Z guide provides contact details and information on all our hospital and community services.